Bang Nam Chuet, Samut Sakhon: Economy

+Religion

+Most of the people in the subdistrict are Buddhist.
+There are two Buddhist temples and there are two Christian churches.

+Temples

+The following active temples, where Theravada Buddhism is practised by local residents:

 Transportation

 Because it is an area adjacent to Bangkok, therefore, Bang Nam Chuet has convenient transportation.
-Ekkachai (Highway 3242) and Rama II Roads (Highway 35) pass through the area.
+Rama II Road (Highway 35) and Ekkachai road (no 3242) pass through the area.
 The area served by many bus lines, both from the Bangkok Mass Transit Authority and affiliated bus companies, including 105, 120 (air cond.)
 7, 68, 105, 141, as well as many local minibuses.

-The affiliated bus line 43, used to serve from Thewet in Bangkok to the end at Suksanareewittaya School on Ekkachai Road, but the service has been stopped since April 27, 2021 because of the impact of the COVID-19 crisis.